mezzio/mezzio/doc/book/error-handling.md

   reason phrase.
 If the `FinalHandler` was initialized with an option indicating that it is in development mode, it writes the exception stack trace to the response body.

-This workflow stays the same throughout zend-expressive.
+This workflow stays the same throughout mezzio.
 But sometimes, it's just not enough.

 ## Templated Errors

 You'll typically want to provide error messages in your site template.
-To do so, we provide `Zend\Expressive\TemplatedErrorHandler`.
-This class is similar to the `FinalHandler`, but accepts, optionally, a `Zend\Expressive\Template\TemplateRendererInterface` instance, and template names to use for 404 and general error conditions.
+To do so, we provide `Mezzio\TemplatedErrorHandler`.
+This class is similar to the `FinalHandler`, but accepts, optionally, a `Mezzio\Template\TemplateRendererInterface` instance, and template names to use for 404 and general error conditions.
 This makes it a good choice for use in production.

 First, of course, you'll need to select a templating system and ensure you have